datadesk/python-documentcloud/docs/documents.rst

 .. attribute:: document_obj.data

     A dictionary containing supplementary data linked to the document.
-This can any old thing.
+This can be any old thing.
 It's useful if you'd like to store additional metadata.
 Can be edited and saved with a put command.

     Some keywords are reserved by DocumentCloud and you'll get an error if you try to submit them here.
 They are: person, organization, place, term, email, phone, city, state, country, title, description, source, account, group, project, projectid, document, access, filter.